mtuquero/digits-/index.md

     <li>Email address</li>
   </ul>
   <p>
-    Once submitted, the new contact is saved and displayed on the Home page.
+    Once submitted, the new contact is saved and displayed on the listing contact page.
   </p>